mendix/docs/content/releasenotes/app-store/index.md

 ### February 9th, 2021

-* You can now download Server Distribution and Windows Service for the latest Studio Pro version using the Related Downloads button on **Get Studio pro** page.
+* You can now download [Windows Service](/releasenotes/studio-pro/windows-service) and **Server Distribution** for the latest Studio Pro version using the **Related Downloads** button on the **Get Studio pro** page.
-* Adding Beta version for components is not supported anymore.
+* Adding beta versions for components is no longer supported.
 Beta versions of published components and existing drafts have been automatically updated to remove the beta tag.

 ### January 26th, 2021